-Paving materials for roadways will meet minimum road and street standards for emergency vehicle access while highlighting the rural scenery and may include chip seal, decomposed granite overlay, or gravel.
+Paving materials for roadways will meet minimum road and street standards for emergency vehicle access while highlighting the rural scenery and may include asphalt, chip seal, decomposed granite overlay, or gravel as appropriate for the use.
 Depending on the architectural theme there could be stamped asphalt, concrete design treatment, or natural stone, which will be provided as part of the road development plan.

-3.3 Pathways & Trailways
+3.3 Pathways & Trails

-Pathways and trailways shall be designed to blend with the existing natural topography and vegetation.
+Pathways and trails shall be designed to blend with the existing natural topography and vegetation.
 Materials and designs shall be subtle and complement the surrounding landscape and architecture.
 The site-wide network shall be divided between primary paths and secondary trails.